 NOTE that under the Branch rules any motion proposing that the Branch donate any money to any other organisation or event must be sent, in writing, to the Freelance editors ten days before the meeting date: see below for a handy form for submitting motions.

 The Branch also organises meetings for members new to freelance journalism, to meet other people new to the Branch and members with more experience of freelance journalism.
 These take place at the Camera Café, Museum Street, London WC1A 1LY on the last Thursday of every third month from 6pm: check specific announcements in the Freelance.
-And we invite members attending a Branch meeting for the first time to introduce themselves if they wish.

 |Mon Jan 09||Annual General Meeting 2017: elected a new Committee.
 Notes on AGMs here.|